Maximizing Profit through Market Inefficiencies

 High-Frequency Trading (HFT)

-High-Frequency Trading (HFT) firms leverage speed, employing high-speed data feeds and colocated servers to execute trades at lightning-fast speeds.
+High-Frequency Trading (HFT) firms, such as Trage Tech, leverage speed, employing high-speed data feeds and colocated servers to execute trades at lightning-fast speeds.
 HFT traders can capitalize on tiny price fluctuations across various markets, often making gains that seem negligible on a per-trade basis but accumulate to substantial profits over thousands of trades daily.
 HFT is a classic example of arbitrage in action, highlighting how technology has fundamentally changed the landscape of trading.

 Risk Management